EngSalem/TextClassification_Off_the_shelf/README.md

 @inproceedings{Elaraby2018,
-  title={Deep Models for Arabic Dialect Identification on Benchmarked Data}, author={ Elaraby, Mohamed and Abdul-Mageed, Muhammad}, booktitle={Proceedings of the Fifth Workshop on NLP for Similar Languages, Varieties and Dialects (VarDial5)}, year={2018}
+  title={Deep Models for Arabic Dialect Identification on Benchmarked Data}, author={Elaraby, Mohamed and Abdul-Mageed, Muhammad}, booktitle={Proceedings of the Fifth Workshop on NLP for Similar Languages, Varieties and Dialects (VarDial5)}, year={2018}
 }